Blog

 In most non-military cases, ischemic heart disease is typically caused by cholesterol plaque buildup in the arteries.

 Although ischemic heart disease can be quite severe if left unaddressed, there are many treatment options available.
 For example, lifestyle changes like eating a healthier diet, increasing exercise, and taking medication are all options for people with ischemic heart disease.
-In the most severe cases, surgery may be required.
+In severe cases, surgery may be required.

 Agent Orange and VA Disability Benefits

 Agent Orange was a combination of two herbicides used by the US military in Vietnam and in surrounding theaters/military operations.
-A herbicidal warfare agent, it was also used for industrial agriculture before its health effects were fully understood.
+An herbicidal warfare agent, it was also used for industrial agriculture before its health effects were fully understood.

 Today, exposure to Agent Orange has been linked to a wide range of severe health conditions in Veterans.
 In many cases, even short-term exposure to the chemical can lead to the development of cancer, lung issues, and much more.